alanshaw/node-round-robin/README.md

   lazySpinDown: true // Spin down lazily (avoids the polling interval processing) });

-// Use the scheduler to get the things to perform tasks every second setInterval(function () {
+// Use the scheduler to get a thing and perform a task every second setInterval(function () {
   scheduler.get(function (er, thing) {
     thing.doTask();